 A Working Group, comprised of members of the Gambier Island community, is established to meet and work with Islands Trust planning staff to develop an engagement and communications plan for the bylaw review and to assist with future engagement activities/events.
 If you are interested in joining the Working Group or would like more information contact email@example.com.

-Drafting the Public Communication and Engagement Plan
+Public Communication and Engagement Plan

 - Discussion papers on the targeted areas of review

 - Meet with Working Committee